SimsumMC/woolbattle/README.md

 # License

-This project follows MIT-License.
+This project uses the MIT-License.
 For more information click [here](https://choosealicense.com/licenses/mit/)